Frequently Asked Questions

 For severe bleeding strong pressure for 3 minutes (with Celox Gauze) or up to 5 minutes (with granules) or as long as reasonable in the circumstances, is advised.

 Should a wound start to re-bleed (and you believe Celox was put over the bleeding area) then just hold pressure for longer.
 If you suspect Celox is no longer contacting the area where the bleeding is coming from, then remove and apply a fresh pack.
 Additional packs can be used if required.

 Celox is not intended for internal (surgical) use.
 Celox should not be used in the eyes.
 It is not indicated for use in the mouth.

 17. What if I get it in my eyes?

 If eye irritation occurs, flush with water for five minutes.

 18. Which is the best product for me to use?

 The best version depends on your application.
-The best place to start is to read the product section at the foot of the relevant users’ page, whether military, security and close protection services, law enforcement officer, first responder, EMT, industrial first aid or physician.
+The best place to start is to click now soft viagra tabs read the cialis shipping product section at the foot of good choice viagra sales in uk the relevant users’ page, whether military, security and close protection services, law enforcement officer, first responder, EMT, industrial first aid or physician.
 These describe the most relevant products for each user.

 For products available to the general public please see our Celox First Aid page.